Organic Agriculture

 N.B.: Not all organic standards are as rigorous as those of the Soil Association.

-The AVMC provides a service to Organic Farmers, whether advising on homeopathic treatments, setting up health plans, discussing holistic farm management etc. Soil Association members can apply for discounted fees.
+he AVMC provides a service to Organic and Biodynamic Farmers, whether advising on homeopathic treatments, setting up health plans, discussing holistic farm management etc. Soil Association members can apply for discounted fees.

 Particular health problems that we meet regularly are: ringworm, mastitis, New Forest eye, infertility, chlamydia, abortion, MMA, pneumonia, lameness, abscess, foul in the foot, strawberry foot rot, pododermatitis, meningitis.